jpype-project/jpype/doc/userguide.rst

 Tracing
 -------

-Where the process interaction is stateful and thus we need to see what events lead up to a failure, JPype provides a tracing mode.
+To debug a problem that resulted from a stateful interaction of elements the use of the JPype tracing mode may helpful.
 To enable tracing recompile JPype with the ``--enable-tracing`` mode set.
-It will then write out every call along with the object addresses and exceptions that occurred through out JPype.
-This is keyed to macros that appear at the front and back of each JPype call which correspond to a try catch block capturing the address.
+When code is executed with tracing, every JNI call along with the object addresses and exceptions will be printed to the console.
+This is keyed to macros that appear at the start and end of each JPype function.
+These macros correspond to a try catch block.

 This will often produce very large and verbose tracing logs.
-But often that is the only good way to see a failure that started in one JNI call but did not die until many calls later.
+However, tracing is often the only way to observe a failure that originated in one JNI call but did not fail until many calls later.

 Instrumentation
 ---------------

-In order to support coverage tools, JPype can also be compiled with a special instrumentation mode in which the private module command ``_jpype.fault`` can be used to trigger an error.
+In order to support coverage tools, JPype can be compiled with a special instrumentation mode in which the private module command ``_jpype.fault`` can be used to trigger an error.
 The argument to the fault must be a function name as given in the ``JP_TRACE_IN`` macro at the start of each JPype function or a special trigger point defined in the code.
-We then execute the desired JPype Python code which will trigger a ``SystemError`` when it encounters the fault point.
+When the fault point is encounter it will trigger a ``SystemError``.
 This mode of operation can be used to replicate the path that a particular call took and verify that the error handling from that point back to Java is safe.